 Professional Development for Artists

-With over 5,000 portfolios reviewed at events like FotoFest, Photolucida and Photolucida's Critical Mass, Society for Photographic Education and Atlanta Celebrates Photography, Madeline is actively engaged with and passionate about seeing work, building relationships in the community and nurturing talent.
+With over 5,000 portfolios reviewed at Centre for British Photography, FotoFest, Photolucida, Society for Photographic Education and Atlanta Celebrates Photography, Madeline is actively engaged with nurturing talent and building relationships and community.

 Curatorial, Collection & Archival Services